Driveway Paving and Widening

 Should you have questions, feel free to contact the Office of Community Planning.

-How do I get a permit to widen my driveway?
+Do I need a Road Occupancy Permit (ROP) to widen my driveway?

 Important Notes